This, the Excellence in Broadcasting Network and a Limbaugh Institute for advanced conservative studies.

 But this was in 2009, and I suggested, all right, look, you want compromise?

-You take the rest and do you do with it what you want, I'll do with mine what I want.
+You take the rest and do, you do with it what you want.

-And then at the end of a year we'll compare.
+And then at the end of a year, we'll compare.

-The compromise, though, included my principles and my core beliefs, and my philosophy and my ideology, not his.
+The compromise, though, included my principles and my core beliefs and my philosophy and my ideology, not his.

 I didn't incorporate any of his into mine.

-I said, Well, you do what you want to do, and I'll do mine side by side.
+I said, well, you do what you want to do, and I'll do mine side by side.

 Of course it was rejected.

-It might Coco, get that and print it out to me here in my printer.
+It might, Coco, get that and print it out to me here in my printer.

-Whether or not the health count against the nations went on too long, letting the team party control the dialogue in the summer of 2009, my personal pickprints was getting involved in the skip gates deal.
+And during a discussion about the 2010 midterm elections, Andrea Mitchell said, When you think it went off track, whether or not the health care negotiations went on too long, letting the Tea Party control the nylon in the summer of 2009, my personal pick was getting involved in the Skip Gates deal.

 Where did it all go wrong?

-When he was a campaigner, he did nothing but talk about what a great country it is, what an exceptional country it is, because a guy like me can make it here, and only in a country like this can I have made it.
+When he was a campaigner, he did nothing but talk about what a great country it is, what an exceptional country it is, because a guy like me can make it here.

 He was very patriotic, very inclusive, and he was also very interactive in an interesting way.